Workflows

 Because you may be performing side-effects outside of your Reboot application, you want to retry if there is a failure so that you can converge on some desired outcome.

-To make retries safe, Reboot requires that all calls within a
+To ensure retries are safe, Reboot performs all calls with

 , transaction